Uber

 — Mehboob Adam, Uber driver, Cape Town

-A content delivery plan to be #1 for customer queries such as “driver stories” or “driver reviews” in the EMEA region.
+Amplifying the films with owned, earned and bought media to be the #1 result to queries such as “driver stories” or “driver reviews” in the EMEA region.

-Besides the beautiful, imaginative, and thoughtful directors cut, alternative versions were created to meet the contextual expectations of the media placement.
-Amplifying the films with owned, earned and bought media.
-Encourage prospect drivers to convert in the sub-regions with content that is relatable and transmits a positive sentiment.
+Encouraging prospect drivers to convert in the sub-regions with content that is relatable and transmits a positive sentiment.

 Uber Driver stories Uber Driver stories Uber Driver stories Uber Driver stories Uber Driver stories Uber Driver stories Uber Driver stories Uber Driver stories